jbearce/new-site/docs/git.md

 Commit messages should be descriptive, but concise.
 They should describe what the commit does in an easily understandable manor, so as not to confuse any future developers reading through past commits.

 Commits should be formatted in the present imperative tense.
-This is because when you commit something, you are describing the action of the commit, not you did before the commit.
+This is because when you commit something, you are describing the action of the commit, not what you did before the commit.
 Git itself recommends and uses present imperative tense, so matching that style is ideal.

 When a commit is in relation to a specific issue, that issue should be mentioned after a semicolon at the end of the message, with either "Address" or "Close" prefixing it.
 "Address" should be used if the commit partially addresses an issue, but doesn't completely solve it.
 "Close" should be used if the commit completely addresses all aspects of the issue.